In this article I will tell you why speed of your website matters and also show you 10 tips on how to make your website load faster.

 Another important factor is SEO.

-Also see: Learn to make your website secure
+Also Read: How to make a website secure

 How To Check Your Website Speed?